catseye/SixtyPical/tests/SixtyPical Analysis.md

 Buffers and pointers.

-Note that `^buf` is not considered "reading" buf, so does not require it in `inputs`.
+Note that `^buf` is a constant value, so it by itself does not require `buf` to be listed in any input/output sets.

-TODO: If reading from it through a pointer, it *should* require it in `inputs`.
+However, if the code reads from it through a pointer, it *should* be in `inputs`.

-TODO: If writing to it through a pointer, it *should* require it in `outputs`.
+Likewise, if the code writes to it through a pointer, it *should* be in `outputs`.

+Of course, unless you write to *all* the bytes in a buffer, some of those bytes might not be meaningful.
+So how meaningful is this check?

+This is an open problem.

+For now, convention says: if it is being read, list it in `inputs`, and if it is being modified, list it in both `inputs` and `outputs`.

 Write literal through a pointer.